practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 $
 ```

-Now library _strings_ in its latest version 2.0.1 should be available for **all** Open Dylan projects in your Linux system.
+Library _strings_ in its latest version 2.0.1 should be available now for **all** Open Dylan projects in your Linux system.

 <br/>